 What is a Car Lease?

 It is important to understand, leasing is different from owning.
-It is an agreement to use the vehicle for a set amount of time, like car rentals where you pay for only the time you need the car for.
+It is an agreement to use the vehicle for a set amount of time, just like the car rentals where you pay for only the time you need the car for.
 A lease have a term, usually starting at 24 months (2 years) and go up to 60 months or 5 years.

 Okay, let’s talk about some positives.
 It is great primarily because you get a brand new spanking car of the current or next year model for set amount of time instead of paying that sticker price of the vehicle and another reason would be good is if you are using your car for business where you can write it off for tax reasons, but not many young adults run a business.
 But in case you do, then leasing might be the best option.